jsenv/core/readme.md

 ## Presentation

-`jsenv-core` github repository corresponds to `@jsenv/core` package published on github and npm package registries.

-`@jsenv/core` exports functions a typical JavaScript project needs.
-These functions are independant so that you can use them according to each project requirements.
-Using every `@jsenv/core` functions gives you a unified developer experience but you don't have to.

 `@jsenv/core` relies on standard that are not yet available in browsers or Node.js to provide a future proof developer experience.
 In that aspect it can be seen as a polyfill for the developer experience of a JavaScript project.
 It also means future `@jsenv/core` versions will become lighter as standard gets adopted.

+`@jsenv/core` exports functions needed during the life of a typical JavaScript.
+These functions are independant so that you can use them according to each project requirements.
+Using every `@jsenv/core` functions gives you a unified developer experience.

+`jsenv-core` github repository corresponds to `@jsenv/core` package published on github and npm package registries.

 ## Usage

 The list below presents the main tools `@jsenv/core` provides.
-They are independent and you can use them according to your project needs.
+They are independent and completes each other.

 - explore files using a browser.<br/>
   — see [./docs/exploring/readme.md](./docs/exploring/readme.md)